Michael Ammermüller: Career

 Ammermüller's 2007 GP2 Series season was disrupted by injury, and he was rested in favour of Sébastien Buemi.
 However, Sebastian Vettel's move to the Scuderia Toro Rosso F1 team left his Formula Renault 3.5 Series seat vacant, which Ammermüller took.
 In 2008, he raced in the International Formula Master series.

 A1 Grand Prix

-In 2007-08, Ammermüller drove in A1 Grand Prix for Germany.
-In the 2007-08 season's third race at Sepang, he collided with three cars at turn two in three separate incidents, the first of which took 3rd position from Canada's Robert Wickens in the sprint race.
-It was deemed avoidable contact, and as such, Ammermüller was demoted to 16th, with Wickens reclaiming 3rd.
-In the feature race, he collided again, this time with Britain's Oliver Jarvis.
+In 2007–08, Ammermüller drove in A1 Grand Prix for Germany.
+In the 2007–08 season's third race at Sepang, he collided with three cars at turn two in three separate incidents, the first of which took 3rd position from Canada's Robert Wickens in the sprint race.
+It was deemed avoidable contact, so Ammermüller was demoted to 16th, with Wickens reclaiming 3rd.
+In the feature race, he collided again with Britain's Oliver Jarvis.
 He was given a drive-through penalty.
-Despite this, he made contact at turn two once again, with Czech Republic's Erik Janis, and as a result was disqualified from the race.
+Despite this, he made contact at turn two once again with Czech Republic's Erik Janis, and as a result, was disqualified from the race.
 On the back of these incidents, he was given the nickname "Hammermüller".

 Despite the disqualification, Ammermüller scored his maiden victory three weeks later at Zhuhai.